maltaweel/ImageComparison/READ.md

 _Running the Alogirthms_

 To run detect.py, you need to set three options.
 First, the threshold (-t) should be set, such as 0.0 as an option to give it a minimum setting (0-1 choices).
 The hash size (-s) is the next selection that should be made.
 Finally, the number of bands (-b) should be set.
 The output of detect will be found in the output folder, with the .csv file using a timestamp.
+The input is assumed to be the /input folder, with /imageData as the metadata file.

 After running detect.py, shapefileMaker.py can be launched, which requires no inputs from the user.
-It will produce the network outputs in the network_output folder.
+It will produce the network outputs in the /network_output folder.
+A network.csv file, points.shp, and network.shp files created.

 These two modules are the only ones that need to be run, although others can be used in this project as described here.